Savoir: Learning Social Savoir-Faire via Shapley-based Reward Attribution¶

 TL;DR¶

-This paper proposes Savoir, a cooperative game-theoretic social RL framework that combines expected utility (prospective evaluation of the strategic potential of utterances) and Shapley values (axiomatic fair credit assignment) to address the credit assignment problem in multi-turn dialogue.
-Savoir achieves state-of-the-art performance on the SOTOPIA benchmark with a 7B model (Goal 7.18 in the Hard setting), matching or surpassing GPT-4o and Claude-3.5-Sonnet, while large reasoning models (o1, DeepSeek-R1) systematically underperform on social tasks.
+This paper proposes Savoir, a social RL framework based on cooperative game theory.
+It combines Expected Utility (prospective evaluation of the strategic potential of utterances) and Shapley values (axiomatic fair credit assignment) to solve the credit assignment problem in multi-turn dialogues.
+It achieves SOTA performance on the SOTOPIA benchmark with a 7B model (Goal 7.18 in the Hard setting), matching or exceeding GPT-4o and Claude-3.5-Sonnet, while revealing that large reasoning models (o1, DeepSeek-R1) systematically underperform on social tasks.

 Background & Motivation¶

-Background: Social intelligence—the capacity to navigate complex interpersonal interactions—is a core requirement for deploying LLMs in negotiation, collaboration, and persuasion scenarios.
-Recent work trains social agents via RL: SOTOPIA-π combines behavioral cloning and self-play reinforcement, while Sotopia-RL heuristically distributes episode-level rewards to the utterance level using an LLM.
+Background: Social intelligence—the capability to navigate complex interpersonal interactions—is a core requirement for LLMs in negotiation, collaboration, and persuasion scenarios.
+Recent studies train social agents via RL: SOTOPIA-π combines behavior cloning with self-reinforcement, while Sotopia-RL uses LLMs to heuristically distribute episode-level rewards to the utterance level.

-Limitations of Prior Work: (1) The credit assignment in Sotopia-RL lacks theoretical grounding—the LLM assigns rewards directly without principled guarantees of fairness or accuracy.
-(2) More fundamentally, existing reward models perform retrospective attribution (how much did this utterance contribute to the outcome that has already occurred), rather than prospective valuation (how much strategic potential does this utterance create for future favorable interactions).
-Some utterances may appear to contribute little immediately, yet their strategic positioning unlocks critical pathways for subsequent success.
+Limitations of Prior Work: (1) The credit assignment in Sotopia-RL lacks a theoretical foundation—LLMs assign rewards directly without principled guarantees of fairness or accuracy; (2) More fundamentally, existing reward models perform retrospective attribution (how much an utterance contributed to an outcome that has already occurred) rather than prospective valuation (how much strategic potential an utterance created for subsequent favorable interactions).
+Some utterances might appear to have small immediate contributions, but their strategic positioning unlocks key paths for later success.

 Key Challenge: Social interaction is inherently multi-turn, multi-objective, and competitive.
-The value of an individual utterance lies not only in its immediate contribution but also in the possibility space it creates for the future.
-Retrospective attribution cannot capture this forward-looking strategic value.
+The value of an individual utterance lies not only in its current contribution but also in the possibility space it creates for the future.
+Retrospective attribution fails to capture this prospective strategic value.

-Goal: (1) Resolve the credit assignment problem in multi-turn dialogue using game-theoretic axioms; (2) Distinguish between the retrospective contribution and the prospective strategic value of utterances; (3) Achieve social intelligence in small models that surpasses that of large models.
+Goal: (1) Solve the credit assignment problem in multi-turn dialogues using game-theoretic axioms; (2) Distinguish between the retrospective contribution and prospective strategic value of utterances; (3) Achieve social intelligence in small models that exceeds that of large models.

-Key Insight: Each social dialogue is treated as a cooperative game in which each utterance is a player jointly contributing to the final outcome.
-The heuristic LLM-based assignment is replaced by Shapley values with mathematical guarantees (efficiency, symmetry, and marginal contribution axioms).
+Key Insight: Treat each social dialogue as a cooperative game where each utterance is a player contributing to the final outcome.
+Replace LLM heuristic assignment with the mathematical guarantees of Shapley values (efficiency, symmetry, and marginal contribution axioms).

-Core Idea: Expected utility defines what to measure (assessing the forward-looking strategic value of utterances via rollouts), while Shapley values define how to assign (fair credit distribution with axiomatic guarantees).
-Together, they transform credit assignment from a heuristic into a principled computation.
+Core Idea: Expected Utility defines "what to measure" (evaluating the prospective strategic value of utterances via rollouts), and Shapley values define "how to distribute" (fair credit distribution with axiomatic guarantees).
+The combination transforms credit assignment from heuristics into principled computation.

 Method¶